Paul McCartney reschedules U.S. tour dates on doctors' orders

 He is expected to make a complete recovery.

-The 71-year-old Grammy-winning musician cancelled his sold-out "Out There" tour dates in Japan and a concert in South Korea after being hospitalised for the illness.
+The 71-year-old Grammy-winning musician canceled his sold-out "Out There" tour dates in Japan and a concert in South Korea after being hospitalized for the illness.

 The tour will resume in Albany, N.Y., on July 5.
 Concerts are scheduled from June 14-26 in Lubbock, Texas; Dallas; New Orleans; Atlanta; Jacksonville, Florida; Nashville, Tennessee; and Louisville, Kentucky, have been rescheduled in October.

-All tickets for the original shows will be honoured for the new dates, according to the statement.
+All tickets for the original shows will be honored for the new dates, according to the statement.

 McCartney and drummer Ringo Starr are the only surviving members of the Liverpool band that shot to international prominence and made their U.S. television debut on "The Ed Sullivan Show" 50 years ago.
 The group's last public appearance together was in 1969.